 I bought a Mk7 GTI because it houses VW’s most potent North American four-cylinder engine (as of this writing in 2017 and aside from the Golf R).
 It starts with a reportedly under-rated 220 hp and 258 lb-ft.
 Dynamometer testing by tuners and enthusiasts indicates that the actual output is closer to 235 hp and 270 lb-ft, figures which rival that of tuned engines of earlier generations and already more than my bought-back Stage 2 Jetta TDI.
 A tune alone transforms the GTI into a different car.
 It’s quite amazing!
-APR was having a sale and I found a hole in my work schedule that allowed me to visit a tuner during the week.
+APR was having a sale and my work schedule allowed me to visit a tuner during the week.
 I decided to take the plunge…

 I had my eye on APR for a LONG time although I used other tuners for my TDIs.
 APR is the only company I considered seriously when it was time to amp-up a 2.0T.
 I was accustomed to being quite pleased with a 30-hp bump in power from my TDIs.
 APR’s basic “Stage 1” tune bumps the Mk7 GTI’s already-healthy peak output by 81 hp and 111 lb-ft, for a total of 316 hp and 381 lb-ft, even with a factory air filter and exhaust system.
 Believe it or not, improved fuel economy can also be had with a little self-control… OKAY… A LOT of self-control! 😉

 There was a time when an ECU had to be removed from the car to complete a tune (see photo).
-These days, most tuners are able to flash the ECU through the OBD2 port.
+These days, most tuners flash the ECU through the OBD2 port.
 Watching the work is fairly anti-climatic.
 The only reason to open the hood is to connect a battery charger so that the ECU has optimal voltage during the long flash process.
 I snapped a few photos, but there’s really nothing that jumps out and says, “This is how my car was tuned.”
-That doesn’t make the results any less dramatic.
+That doesn’t make the results any less dramatic!
 Even with easy driving, I could feel an immediate difference in how the accelerator felt.
 I had forgotten about how much more responsive a car is after a tune.
 My first acceleration test was on a freeway entrance ramp.
 WOW!
 I did a few more pulls, thinking I wouldn’t drive more than ten-over the speed limit, only to quickly find myself at 80 mph.
-First gear is essentially worthless as the tires just scald, even with traction control enabled.
+First gear is worthless because the tires just scald, even with traction control enabled.
 Second gear is a little better… the wheels still spin, but not as bad.
 Third gear is where jail time is had! 😉

 Send Bail Money!